Easy Baked Potato Recipe

 4. Place potatoes on center oven rack and bake for about 1 hour, until tender with a pierced fork.
 Turn the potatoes halfway through baking.

 Each fully cooked potato without any toppings has the following nutritional values: 120 calories, 25 grams carbohydrate, 3 grams protein, 4 milligrams sodium, 0 grams fat and 0 mg cholesterol.
-If you're watching the calories, try some low fat alternatives.
+If you're watching the calories, try some healthy soul food low fat alternatives.

-I'm sure you'll enjoy this baked potato recipe for many years to come.
+I'm sure you'll enjoy this recipe for baked potato for many years to come.